South Korea–United States relations: Economic relations

-South Korea has experienced significant economic growth in the years since the Korean War, sometimes referred to as the Miracle on the Han River.

-As of 2019, China is the ROK's largest trading partner, leading Japan (2nd) and the United States (3rd).
-Exports to the United States have fallen from 40 percent in the late 1980s to less than 20 percent in 2002.

-Disputes

-There remains some major trade disputes between the ROK and the US in the areas including telecommunications, automotive industry, intellectual property rights issues, pharmaceutical industry, and the agricultural industry.
+There remains some major trade disputes between South Korea and the U.S. in areas such as telecommunications, automotive industry, intellectual property rights issues, pharmaceutical industry, and the agricultural industry.

 South Korea's export-driven economy and competition with domestic U.S. producers in certain fields of products have led to some trade friction with the United States.
 For example, imports of certain steel and non-steel products have been subject to U.S. anti-dumping and countervailing duty investigations.
 A total of 29 U.S. imports from South Korea have been assessed.

+Trade volume

+South Korea Exports to United States was US$110.17 Billion during 2022, according to the United Nations COMTRADE database on international trade.
+In 2022, South Korea mainly exported Vehicles other than railway and tramway to the United States.

+Direct investment

+The U.S. (US$8.73 billion) is one of the top destinations for Korean FDI.